 Deconstruction of these farm buildings has become a rather popular undertaking in the last couple of years and the wood is used and transformed into high-end flooring and expensive furniture.

-As a furniture makeover artist I like experimenting with different techniques and painting methods and have come across one that allowed me to turn a brand new piece of wood into one resembling a barn board.
+As a furniture makeover artist, I like experimenting with different techniques and painting methods and have come across one that allowed me to turn a brand new piece of wood into one resembling a barn board.
 I wasn’t trying to compete with the forces of nature and efforts of so many past generations, but have come quite close to mimicking it.
-Today I am happy to share it with you.

 One great thing about this project is that no precision is needed.
 The messier you apply the paint the more authentic the look.
 It is essential that paint is applied in thick layers.
 This will, of course, prolong drying time, but the results are well worth the patience.

 Creating your distressed furniture

 - The piece that you want to transform; why not find one from Preloved?

 - Several paint colours (there is really no limit as to how many you can use)

 - Sawdust (easily obtainable in your local hardware store – just head over to the wood cutting area and ask the assistant to scoop up some sawdust for you)